GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

 SkipGram and CBOW models are trained using scale-free negative sampling, which is efficiently implemented using the Elias-Fano data structure rank method.

 To obtain reliable embeddings, the training phase of the shallow model would need an exhaustive set of random-walk samples to be provided for each source node, so as to fully represent the source-node context.
-When dealing with big graphs, the computation of a proper amount of random-walk samples needs efficient routines to represent the graph into memory, retrieve and access the neighbors of each node, randomly sample an integer, and, in case of (Node2Vec) second-order random walks~\cite{grover2016node2vec}, compute the transition probabilities, which must be recomputed at each step of the walk.
+When dealing with big graphs, the computation of a proper amount of random-walk samples needs efficient routines to represent the graph into memory, retrieve and access the neighbors of each node, randomly sample an integer, and, in case of (Node2Vec) second-order RWs~\cite{grover2016node2vec}, compute the transition probabilities, which must be recomputed at each step of the walk.

-The first-order random walk is implemented using a SIMD routine for sampling integers (Supplementary Information S7.2.1).
-When the graph is weighted, another SIMD routine is used to compute the cumulative sum of the unnormalized probability distribution (Supplementary Information S7.2.2).
-The implementation of the second-order random walk requires more sophisticated routines described in sections \ref{methods:efficient_random_walks}, and \ref{sec:our_alias_rethinking}.
-Moreover, in section \ref{sec:methods:approximated_random_walks} we present an approximated weighted and second-order random walk that allows to deal with high-degree nodes.
+The first-order RW is implemented using a SIMD routine for sampling integers (Supplementary Information Section 7.2.1).
+When the graph is weighted, another SIMD routine is used to compute the cumulative sum of the unnormalized probability distribution (Supplementary Information Section 7.2.2).
+The implementation of the second-order RW requires more sophisticated routines described in sections \ref{methods:efficient_random_walks}, and \ref{sec:our_alias_rethinking}.
+Moreover, in section \ref{sec:methods:approximated_random_walks} we present an approximated weighted and second-order RW that allows to deal with high-degree nodes.